 if you would like a Lipoma removed, this is not something that is usually carried out by the NHS.

-We can remove Lipomas at our registered medical clinics in Guiseley and Harrogate by surgical excision.
+We can remove Lipomas at our registered medical clinic in Guiseley by surgical excision.

 Is it a Lipoma or a Cyst?